Everything else could be going well in your fish tank until the nitrate levels shoot up, after which things take a nosedive.

-It should be noted that having too few live plants in the fish tank can be more of a contributor than a solution to nitrate build-up.
+It should be noted that having too few live plants in the tank can be more of a contributor than a solution to nitrate build-up.

 When there are only 1 to 2 aquatic plants and you forget to prune them regularly the decaying plant matter will outweigh the benefits of the nitrate consumption.

 - An overstocked aquarium.
 The reason why the nitrate levels may remain elevated could be overstocking the tank with more inhabitants than it can handle.